hananam696/lab5-tunor-images/README.md

 # lab5-tumor-images

-All layer codes for this project are organised inside the src/ folder pipeline code in file `pipeline_job.py`
+**Half of the lab was done using CLI and other half was done in Azure ML** **Storage name: tumorimages6010475, Azure ML workspace name: lab5-60104758** All layer codes for this project are organised inside the src/ folder pipeline code in file `pipeline_job.py`

 **Phase 1: Bronze Layer ->  Data Ingestion**

 Created containers and respective class folders in Azure, then programmatically ingested the image data into the correct folders using a Python script.
 Azure was accessed via CLI through the VS Code terminal to upload the images.
-The dataset was then registered in the Azure ML Workspace as a data asset.
+The dataset was then registered in the Azure ML Workspace as a data asset called `tumor_images_raw`.

 **Phase 2: Silver Layer -> Data saved as Parquet**